 DSTC will take full consideration of every individual student's needs, including those with Special Educational Needs ('SEN'), and protected characteristics.
-Where necessary the College will take into account any different behaviours that individuals from these groups might exhibit, in line with the Equality Act 2010, the Education and Inspections Act 2006, the Children and Families Act 2014, and the Special Educational Needs and Disability Regulations 2014.
+Where necessary the College will take into account any different behaviours that individuals from these groups might exhibit, in line with the Equality Act 2010, the Education and Inspections Act 2006, the Children and Families Act 2014, the Special Educational Needs and Disability Regulations 2014 and Keeping Children Safe in Education 2022 (KCSiE22).